What is this mental condition, and how could it, or does it affect your ability to reason?

 Use the comparative analysis process to investigate the concepts of your own beliefs.
 Comparative analysis is a structured form of comparative religious studies.
 A structured methodology ensures more accurate data.

 It’s imperative to reduce or remove all programming sources that project and reinforce inaccurate and harmful programming.
 The primary source for this kind of programming is religious indoctrination.
 It uses many forms of media, including masquerading as news programming; Fox News is an example of programming many countries label as propaganda.

-Cognitive dissonance theory tells us that a negative emotional response is a wake-up call.
+Cognitive dissonance theory tells us that a negative emotional or physical response is a wake-up call.
 Anger and frustration are one way our mind tells us that there is conflict.
 This conflict can force us to make changes to align with the new truth, or it can cause us to resort to other less healthy coping strategies.

-For those that are open-minded, it is an opportunity to learn and move the boundaries of their beliefs.
+For those open-minded, it is an opportunity to learn and move the boundaries of their beliefs.
 It can be a scary and painful experience for deeply religious people.
 Overcoming cognitive dissonance is possible.

 If this article resonates, you’ll find more to spark your interest on our blog.
 To learn more about our organization, see our FAQ page.
 Register on our site to receive discounts on training and unadvertised material.
 We comply with all GDPR guidelines and never share or sell your contact data.

 Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey (2).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.